danielsteman/web-rs/articles/blog20.md

 ## Counter measures

+What makes it interesting to learn about hacks like these, is to think about what would've been necessary to be resilient.
+It feels good to know that you built a platform that cannot be [pwnd](https://www.urbandictionary.com/define.php?term=pwnd), even by advanced supply chain attacks like the one we're discussing.
+So instead of waiting for things to go wrong, let's look at some of the things you can do to make your platform resilient.

 ### Pin open source Github action templates

 This event once again showed the importance of the [zero trust](https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/) philosophy when building a platform.
 Part of this is not trusting mutable version tags of open source software.
 It's better to pin on the immutable commit hash (the SHA).
 In a Github workflow, instead of this: